kmlprtsng/kmlprtsng.github.io/_posts/2021-05-25-creating-powershell-gui-using-wpf.md

 ---
 # Creating WPF Powershell GUI

-Creating a powershell GUI is really simple but it can be hard to find the right informaiton.
-I started off using PoshGUI.com to create the GUI using winforms but that tool became a paid tool so that was the end of that and I had to find an alternative.
+Creating a powershell GUI is really simple but it can be hard to find the right information.
+I started off using PoshGUI.com to create the GUI using winforms but that tool became a paid so that was the end of that and I had to find an alternative.
 Also, the experience of using PoshGUI was good but not the best.
-The following code provides a template but you can create your own UI using WPF app in Visual Studio.
+The following code provides a template you can use to get started and then create your own GUI using WPF app in Visual Studio.

 # Step 1: Create powershell script for GUI
 Create a powershell script file.
-Call it `helloworld.gui.ps1` (you will see what it is has a .gui post fix soon).

-Add the following code snippet
+Call it `helloworld.gui.ps1` and add the following code snippet

 ```powershell
 Add-Type -AssemblyName PresentationFramework